Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 > :information_source: **Info**: This tutorial is written based on the lastest Django version at the time, which is version 4.0.6.
 For the purpose of this tutorial, I will advise you install this version.

-> ⚠️ **Caution
-    Ensure your virtual environment is activated when installing Django-taggit.
+> ⚠️ **Caution**: Ensure your virtual environment is activated when installing Django-taggit.
 Failure to do so might trigger a `ModuleNotFoundError: No module named 'taggit'` when making migrations later on in the project.

 With out development environment set up, let's create our django project.